-While we initially think of strangers as "removed and disconnected from us", Simmel reminds us that "strangeness means that he, who also is far, is actually near" [11].
+While we initially think of strangers as "removed and disconnected from us", Simmel reminds us that "strangeness means that he, who also is far, is actually near" [12].
 Although both qualities of nearness and farness are found to some extent in all relationships, a special proportion and reciprocal tension between these two factors produce the specific form of the urban relationship to the stranger.
-In fact, for Bauman, society can only define itself against its strangers [12].
+In fact, for Bauman, society can only define itself against its strangers [13].

 In public urban settings we navigate using familiar landmarks such as signs, trees, fences, etc. Milgram's initial interest in the Familiar Stranger was in understanding how the changing urban landscape of the 1960's was resulting in a mental remapping of navigational cues and landmarks from objects to people.
-He was interested in how people are used as markers of place and how they influence other people's sense of belonging in a place as a result.
+He was interested in how people were used as markers of space and influenced an individual's sense of belonging in that place.